opensecuritycontroller/community/designs/osc-packaging/kolla/osc-kolla.md

 CMD ["/opt/vmidc/bin/vmidc.sh", "--console", "--start"]
 ```

-> Note: The file above assumes the design option of building OSC from the `osc-base` image.
-If option 2 is adopted instead the base image will be different and the OSC binaries will need to be copied to the container.
+> Note: The file above assumes this container is built upon an `osc-base` image that already has the OSC binaries.
+Depending whether we implement Option 1 or 2 this file will need additional changes either using a multi-stage build or copying the binaries from the machine running docker build.

 > Note: Upstream these changes to Kolla will likely require an [OpenStack blueprint](#kolla-blueprint).